zeefryer/zeefryer.github.io/index.markdown

 layout: default
 title: Home
-profile_picture:
-  src: /imgs/stumpy.jpg
-  alt: Image of a plush stegosaur holding a carboard sign with "Fryer" written on it.
 ---

 ![Image of a plush stegosaur holding a carboard sign with "Fryer" written on it.](/imgs/stumpy.jpg){:style="float: right;margin-right: 7px;margin-top: 7px;margin-left:30px; margin-bottom:30px;"}